mantidproject/documents/Design/Imaging_IMAT/Workspace_type_for_stacks_of_images.md

 Note: IMDLeanHistoWorkspace is a regular grid workspace (regular on a dimension-by-dimension basis).

+Note: *Lean* is used here to name the smaller and simpler versions of workspace types (left pipeline), as in MDLeanEvent.
+But these *MDLean...* classes are not nearly as tightly constrained as MDLeanEvent.

-Note: it could well happen that what is now called "IMDLeanWorkspace" in the diagram would rather be something like "ICompactMDHistoWorkspace".
+Note: it could well happen that what is now called "IMDLeanWorkspace" in the diagram would rather be something different like "ICompactMDHistoWorkspace".

 This obviously gets complicated.
 And to complicate it further, there